manonkooning/Thesis_Manon_Kooning/README.md

 ## Google Drive

 All other shared files can be found on Google Drive.
 The file called `threads1000_format_preprocessed.csv` was used for labeling.
+The map called 'group1' contains all the files our group used together.

 The file `classified_output_topics.csv` contains the results of classifying story, agency, and event sequencing using DistilBERT, world making (oversampled) using RoBERTa, and topic classification using DeBERTa.
 This file was later used as input for the script `correlations.py.`